 To help stop the spread of invasive species, especially those that are not yet well established in Ulster County, we offer free invasive species identification services this year.

 Ulster County residents who find a plant and insect that they are concerned may be an invasive species can bring it to our office located at 232 Plaza Road (Hannaford Plaza) in Kingston for a free positive identification and recommendations.
-You may also email a clear photo with your contact information to email@example.com.
+You may also email a photo to the Master Gardeners using this form

 Some species of particular concern in our region are emerald ash borer, brown marmorated stink bugs, Japanese Knotweed, Asiatic Bittersweet, and Giant Hogweed (if you think you have giant hogweed on your property, do NOT touch it – call the CCEUC office 845-340-3990 for more assistance).